Arriving in the UK

 - A valid passport, with a visa or UK visa vignette (if applicable)

-- Your UKVI decision letter which confirms your leave granted
+- Your UKVI decision letter, which confirms your leave granted

 - Your travel ticket